John Gibbons

 John Michael Gibbons (born June 8, 1962) is an American professional baseball coach, manager and former player who is the bench coach for the Los Angeles Angels of Major League Baseball (MLB).
-He played professionally as a catcher with the New York Mets in 1984 and 1986.
+He played in MLB as a catcher with the New York Mets in 1984 and 1986.

 Gibbons became a coach for the Toronto Blue Jays in 2002 and then became manager in 2004.
 He was fired during the 2008 season.
 He coached for the Kansas City Royals from 2009 to 2011 and managed in the minor leagues in 2012 before managing the Blue Jays again from 2013 to 2018.
 He last served as the bench coach for the New York Mets from 2024 to 2025.

 Early life

 Gibbons was born in Great Falls, Montana, and raised in San Antonio, Texas, where he attended Douglas MacArthur High School.
 The son of United States Air Force colonel William Gibbons, he had his first Little League Baseball at-bat while playing in Happy Valley-Goose Bay, Labrador, Canada, where the family lived temporarily.